jamf/Jamf-Environment-Test/README.md

 ![Dangerous Keep](https://github.com/jamf/Jamf-Environment-Test/blob/master/images/dangerous_keep.png)

-_Note: this tool is open source and is not supported but the Jamf support team_
+_Note: this tool is open source and is not supported by the Jamf support team_